Documents like PDFs and Excel files can be uploaded and stored in the Media Library as individual files.

-Benefits of Managing Documents Through the Media Library
+Benefits of managing documents through the Media Library

 Before uploading a document, ensure the file name follows best practices.
-Your department may have its own naming guidelines, or you can follow the State of Iowa File Naming Conventions.

 Here are some tips: